aanderse/LdapRecord.com/source/docs/tutorials/authentication.md

 cumbersome, and will likely change over the years due to IT administrators moving objects in the LDAP directory for organization purposes.

-However, LDAP only supports binding (authenticating) users using their Distinguished Name (unless you're using ActiveDirectory).
+However, LDAP only supports binding (authenticating) users using their Distinguished Name (unless you're using Active Directory).
 How do we get around this limitation?
 Well, we can first connect to our LDAP directory and then retrieve their account information - including their Distinguished Name.
 Let's walk through this.